App Settings

 To ensure this process does not violate your organization's data localization regulations, you need to first activate this masking policy type before you can use it in your Immuta tenant.

-1. Click Other Settings in the left panel and scroll to the K-Anonymization section.
+1. Click Other Settings in the left panel and scroll to the Randomized Response section.

-2. Select the Allow users to create masking policies using K-Anonymization checkbox to enable k-anonymization policies for your organization.
+2. Select the Allow users to create masking policies using Randomized Response checkbox to enable use of these policies for your organization.

 3. Click Save and confirm your changes.